Why You Need to Know About Postprandial Glucose

 Hemoglobin A1C levels are top of the list in any diabetes management program.
 This is because high HbA1C drastically increase the incidence of diabetes-related complications, particularly diabetic neuropathy (nerve damage), retinopathy (eye damage), and nephropathy (kidney damage).

 The normal A1CE for someone with diabetes is 7%.
-However, even the most minor and insignificant post-meal glucose spike can have an effect.
-If allowed to increase unchecked, post-meal spikes can elevate HbA1C to dangerous levels.
-This can result in gradual damage to the eyes, nerves, and kidneys.
+However, even the most minor and insignificant PPG spikes, if allowed to increase unchecked, can elevate HbA1C to dangerous levels, resulting in gradual damage to the eyes, nerves, and kidneys.

-In addition to preventing diabetes-related complications, regularly checking postprandial blood glucose levels alongside fasting and pre-meal levels provides the following benefits:
+In addition to preventing diabetes-related complications, regularly checking postprandial blood glucose levels alongside fasting and pre-prandial levels provides the following benefits:

 - Aiding the care team in find ways to normalize A1C levels in people with problems reaching their target A1C goals.
-The user-friendly Glu-Sage blood glucose meter helps ease the process.
-It stores your blood glucose data safely within your smartphone after every reading.
+The user-friendly GluSage blood glucose meter helps ease the process by storing your blood glucose data safely within your smartphone after every reading.

 - Helping to determine the effectiveness of an overall diabetes plan.